 When masquerading as local lawyers an out-of-state firm obtains a local telephone number to give an impression that they are locally-based.
 But they may have few, if any, local employees and the calls are typically directed to an out-of-state call center.

 What Are Some Examples Out-of-State-Based Attorney Advertising?

 Out-of-state-based law firms are placing digital ads (search engine ads), television ads, bus/transit ads and other forms of advertising to attract local potential clients in need of legal services.

-Below is a recent example from Seattle.
+Below is a recent example from Seattle (identifying information has been removed).
 The firm’s ad says, “Seattle’s Top Injury Attorney” despite the fact that the firm is based in Florida and did not have a presence in Washington State before 04/19/2019 (when they applied for a WA state business license).
 They first posted an ad on Indeed.com to find a receptionist on May 11, 2019 and their digital video ads on YouTube have very small, faint text that reads, “Attorney depicted in this commercial is associating with other attorneys licensed to practice law in the State of Washington while she is awaiting being admitted to the Washington Bar.”
-Learn more about this firm.

 What Are National Law Firms?